 In addition to your local area dentists and allied dental professionals (dental hygienists and dental assistants), other healthcare professionals, such as physicians, public health nurses and pharmacists may be quite aware of the area’s unmet oral health care needs.
 Moreover, dentists are much more likely to be attracted to a town where they are welcomed by local healthcare professionals who are already practicing there.
 It’s great for a newcomer to know they’ll have both a professional and social network in which to thrive and grow!

 Business leaders are increasingly aware of the escalating costs of dental and other health care – and the toll that illness takes on their bottom line.
 Representatives from the local Chamber of Commerce, service clubs, retailers, recreation facilities, real estate, banking, and others should be invited to serve on the task force.
-Keep in mind that an analysis by the American Dental Association showed that the addition of just one dentist to a community has a very beneficial economic impact on that community – an average of $1.6 Million!
-This money comes from payroll and attracting new patients to the community – people who come to town for dental care often shop for goods and services at the same time.
-Putting the benefits of having a dentist in town in economic terms can definitely help business people be supportive and interested in a successful recruitment effort.
+Keep in mind that an analysis by the ADA showed that the addition of just one dentist to a community has a very beneficial economic impact on that community – an average of $1.6 Million!

 Faculty members may be excellent sources of information about the region’s dental workforce needs and demands as they help their graduates find employment.
 These educational sites may be contacted not only to find potential task force members, but also to place advertisements for position openings.